| |

 Yongdusan Park, and the Busan Diamond Tower (부산타워)

-The tower was built in 1973 and it stands tall at the top of Yongdusan Park in central Busan and is one of the most iconic landmarks in the city.
+The tower was built in 1973 and stands tall at the top of Yongdusan Park in central Busan.
+It is one of the most iconic landmarks in the city.

 Visitors to this tower can enjoy sweeping views from its observation deck located 120 meters above ground level.

-The tower also serves as a popular spot for both locals and tourists alike to admire night views of Busan‘s skyline with its light show that changes colors every few minutes.
+The tower is also a popular spot for locals and tourists to admire night views of Busan‘s skyline with its light show that changes colors every few minutes.

 Address: 37-55 Yongdusan-gil, Jung-gu, Busan, South Korea

-Day 2 of your 3 days in Busan: Haedong Yonggungsa Temple + Blue Train or Sky Capsule+ Haeundae Beach + Sunset cruise
+Second Day: Haedong Yonggungsa Temple + Blue Train or Sky Capsule+ Haeundae Beach + Sunset Cruise

 On our second visit to Busan, we chose to stay at Haeundae Beach and take advantage of everything it had to offer.
-We spent one week there and we really liked its vibe and all the things you can do in the area.
+We spent one week there and liked its vibe and everything you can do in the area.

 Haedong Yonggungsa Temple (해동 용궁사(부산)